fslaborg/RProvider/README.md

 Pre-requisites
 ==============
 The R Provider requires an installation of R for Windows, downloadable from [here](http://cran.cnr.berkeley.edu/bin/windows/base/).
 RProvider uses the R registry key SOFTWARE\R-core to locate the R binary directory, in order to load R.dll.
 It will also locate R.dll if it is on the path.
 If run from a 32-bit process, RProvider will use the 32-bit R.DLL, and if run from a 64-bit process, it will load the 64-bit version.

-Currently the RProvider does not work correctly with R 2.15 or later, due to a change in the C API of R.  This will likely need a change to R.NET to fix it.

 For compilation you will need VS2012 RC (or RTM once it comes out on August 15th).
 For runtime you'll need .NET 4.5.